 TGbe editor: please revise the following paragraph as shown below [CID 17619]

-The Medium Synchronization OFDM ED Threshold subfield indicates the value of dot11MSDOFDMEDthreshold to be used by a STA during medium synchronization recovery and is defined in Table 9-401d (Medium Synchronization OFDM ED Threshold subfield).
+The Medium Synchronization OFDM ED Threshold subfield indicates the value of dot11MSDOFDMEDthreshold (#17619) used by a STA during medium synchronization recovery and is defined in Table 9-401d (Medium Synchronization OFDM ED Threshold subfield).

 TGbe editor: please revise the following paragraph as shown below [CID 17620]

-The Medium Synchronization Maximum Number Of TXOPs subfield contains the value of the maximum number of TXOPs (dot11MSDTXOPMAX) a STA is allowed to attempt to initiate while the MediumSyncDelay timer is running at a STA minus 1, except that the value 15 indicates any number of TXOPs as long as the MediumSyncDelay timer is nonzero.
+The Medium Synchronization Maximum Number Of TXOPs subfield contains the maximum number of TXOPs (dot11MSDTXOPMAX) that a STA is allowed to attempt to initiate while the MediumSyncDelay timer is running at the STA minus 1, except that the value 15 indicates any number of TXOPs as long as the MediumSyncDelay timer is nonzero (#17620).

 TGbe editor: please revise the following paragraph as shown below [CID 17622]

-The EMLSR Support subfield indicates support of the EMLSR operation for an MLD.
+The EMLSR Support subfield indicates whether the MLD supports EMLSR operation (#17622).
 The EMLSR Support subfield is set to 1 if the MLD supports the EMLSR operation; otherwise it is set to 0.
 For a non-AP MLD, the EMLSR Support subfield is set to 0 if the EMLMR Support subfield is set to 1.

 9.4.2.312.2.2 Link Info field of the Basic Multi-Link element